Makeshift/docker-nginx-alpine-amplify/Readme.md

 The `nginx:alpine` Docker container, + the Nginx Amplify agent.
 [Amplify](https://amplify.nginx.com/) is Nginx's (currently) free monitoring service for Nginx installations, which shows various stats and can alarm on downtime.

+This is a drop-in replacement for the `nginx:alpine` container (including their envsubst stuff), with the Amplify agent installed and ready to go.
+Simply provide two environment variables, `API_KEY` and `AMPLIFY_IMAGENAME`, and the container will do the rest.

 # tl;dr

 Repository on [DockerHub](https://hub.docker.com/r/makeshift27015/nginx-alpine-amplify): `makeshift27015/nginx-alpine-amplify`